Need some real-world customer segmentation examples to better market and grow your B2B business?

 Customer Segmentation Examples #10: By Jobs-To-Be-Done (JTBD)

-- JBTD is of great help to improve your marketing and for innovation.
+- JBTD is of great help to improve your marketing and innovation.

 - According to JTBD, when companies launch a new product or are trying to acquire more customers, they focus on their existing customers.
 Because of this, they end up narrowing their market.

-When you reframe the ‘job’ in terms of outcomes, your thinking and approach changes.
-You will give yourself room to innovate and it will greatly benefit the way that you market the products.
+When you reframe the ‘job’ in terms of outcomes, your thinking and approach change, you will give yourself room to innovate, and it will greatly benefit the way that you market the products.

 Challenges Involved in B2B Customer Segmentation